CX-0146 Supply Chain Disruption Notifications 2.0.1

 Material | The elements, constituents, or substances of which something is composed or can be made.
 Usually referred to by a material number. |

 (Material) demand | A need for a particular product or component.
 The demand could come from any number of sources (e.g., a customer order or forecast, an interplant requirement, a branch warehouse request for a service part, or the manufacturing of another product).
-At the finished goods level, demand data is usually different from sales data because demand does not necessarily result in sales (i.e., If there is no stock, there will be no sale (Source: ASCM Supply Chain Dictionary, 17th edition).
+At the finished goods level, demand data is usually different from sales data because demand does not necessarily result in sales (i.e., If there is no stock, there will be no sale) (Source: ASCM Supply Chain Dictionary, 17th edition).
 Material demand may comprise multiple demand series by location and demand categories.
 When the term is written as one word (MaterialDemand), the term refers specifically to the respective aspect model. |

 Supplier | A role within the Supply Chain Disruption Notifications process.
-Participating companies can have multiple roles at the same time.
-Suppliers provide capacities to and receive demands from customers. |
+Suppliers provide capacities to and receive demands from customers.
+Participating companies can have multiple roles at the same time. |

-Surplus | A surplus is a situation in which an oversupply exists. |
+Surplus | A surplus is a situation in which there is an oversupply. |

 Table 1: List of terminology helpful for understanding the standard